hafeezkhan909/Distribution-Shift-Lane-Perception/README.md

 ![Extract Features](figures/readMeGraphics/Extract%20Features.svg)

-3. **Calibration:** We form a "null distribution" of statistical values by extracting the embeddings of the fixed source features and randomly sampled target features (we set it to 100 iterations in our experiments).
-Then, we select the threshold `τ` (tau) as the 95th (\(\alpha = 0.05\)) percentile to be determined as shift detection.
+2. **Calibration:** Forms a null distribution of test statistics by comparing a fixed source reference set against many randomly sampled sets from the *same source domain*. `τ` is set as the `(1 - α)` percentile of this null distribution.

 ![Calibration Diagram](figures/readMeGraphics/Calibration.svg)

-5. **Data Shift Test (New Domain or Shifted Same Domain):** Compares the reference features with samples from another dataset (e.g., CULane) or a synthetically shifted version of the same dataset.
-If the statistic exceeds `τ`, a significant distribution shift is detected.
+3. **Data Shift Test:** Compares the source reference features with samples from a target domain (e.g., CULane → Curvelanes) and reports the shift detection rate across runs.

 ![Data Shift Test Diagram](figures/readMeGraphics/Data%20Shift%20Test.svg)

+---

 ## Setup

-### Enviroment
+### Environment

 #### Python 3 and Required Packages